 - It is sharp, angular, porous and free from harmful salts

-- Clay & other impurities should be washed and screened before using in engineering purpose.
+- Clay & other impurities should be washed and screened before using engineering purposes.

 - Fine pit sand, when rubbed between fingers, should not leave any stain on it.
 It indicates the presence of clay.